luyadev/luya/docs/guide/app-block-types.md

 ### Examples with block types

-Example for file download (file upload) and Markdown text for textarea inputs.
+Example for file download (file upload) and Markdown text for textarea inputs, where the text is required.

 ```php
 public function config()